Shopping Cart

 About the Playwright:

-Federico García Lorca was born in 1898, in Andalusia, Spain.
-A poet and dramatist, and also a gifted painter and pianist, his early popular ballads earned him the title of 'poet of the gypsies'.
+Federico García Lorca (1898-1936) was a celebrated Spanish poet, playwright, and theatre director.
+Also a gifted painter and pianist, his early popular ballads earned him the title of 'poet of the gypsies'.
 In 1930 he turned his attention to theatre, visiting remote villages and playing classic and new works for peasant audiences.
-In 1936, shortly after the outbreak of Civil War, he was murdered by Nationalist partisans.
-His body was never found.
+In 1936, shortly after the outbreak of Civil War, he was murdered by a fascist death squad, becoming perhaps the most prominent victim of Spain's three-year civil war.
+His body has never been found.